-After removal of the diseased tissue, the dissection continues down to the gluteus maximus muscle for fascial release and flap creation.
+After removal of the diseased tissue, the dissection continues down to the gluteus maximus muscle for fascial release and flap creation in this particular patient, with recurrent disease.
 Again, for this highly vascular area, meticulous hemostasis is critical for the prevention of postoperative hematoma.
 If a fascial release is not enough to maximize tension reduction or pull the flap over, skin or subcutaneous fat flaps can also be created to close the flap and minimize tension.
 As a general rule, a 5-cm release is adequate, but experience and intraoperative evaluation will, of course, dictate minor alterations or adjustments to ensure adequate flap coverage and tension release.
-In order to reduce tension, often, a 2–3 cm full-thickness fasciocutaneous release is required on the unaffected side in order to close the wound.
-While this reduces tension, it also brings the incision close to the midline.
+In order to reduce tension, often, a 2–3-cm full-thickness fasciocutaneous release is required on the unaffected side in order to close the wound.
+While this reduces tension, it also brings the incision close to midline.
 The surgeon must take care to do as little mobilization as possible on the unaffected side, while still minimizing tension.
 The fascial release observed here is, notably, not a traditionally included technical component of the Bascom cleft lift operation and may be considered unnecessary by some surgeons.

 The Monocryl stitches are removed at the two-week postoperative visit, and the patient is shaved of all hair in the surrounding area, which is a critical component of keeping the wound clean and free from recurrence.
-At the one-month postoperative visit, patients are allowed to resume all normal activities without restrictions if the wound has healed appropriately.
+At the 1-month postoperative visit, patients are allowed to resume all normal activities without restrictions if the wound has healed appropriately.
 It is anticipated that approximately 80–85% of patients will progress without any complications whatsoever, and 10–15% of patients will have some minor wound opening that can be managed in the office.
-Follow-up visits will continue at the three-month, six-month, and one-year mark, after which the patient can be discharged.
-The specifics of postoperative and preoperative care here, however, are largely based on the experience and opinion of the operating surgeon, and may therefore be controversial among some surgeons.
+Follow-up visits will continue at the 3-month, 6-month, and 1-year mark, after which the patient can be discharged.
+The specifics of postoperative and preoperative care here, however, are largely based on the experience and opinion of the operating surgeon, and therefore may be controversial among some surgeons.

 No special equipment was used for this operation.